volterraedge/terraform-provider-volterra/docs/data-sources/volterra_service_policy.md

 # Data Source: volterra_service_policy

-Service Policy creates logical independent workspace within a tenant.
-Data Source reads the service_policy object and gets values like tenant_name, id of the service_policy object.
+A service_policy object consists of an unordered list of predicates and a list of service policy rules.
+Data Source reads the service_policy object and gets values like name, namespace, id of the service_policy object.

 ## Example Usage